 Have you ever tried to pour oil or antifreeze into your car without a funnel?
 If so, you’ll understand the importance of having one of these in your car kit.

 A flashlight is a practical tool if you need to change a tire in the dark or flag down a passing vehicle—and it’s much more reliable and bright than the flashlight on your phone.

-Tire Inflator and Sealer
+Tire inflator and sealer

-When you get a flat tire and the nearest help is a few miles away, tire inflator and sealer can save the day.
-While it won’t help with a big blowout, it can help get you where you’re going if you have a small issue.
+When you get a flat tire and the nearest help is a few miles away, a tire inflator and sealer can save the day.
+While it won’t help with a blowout, it can help get you where you’re going if you have a small issue.

-This is a must-have item for every car, not only if you’re embarking on a road trip.
+This is a must-have item for every car, not only when you’re embarking on a road trip.
 You can’t always count on others to have it, and jumper cables will save the day should your battery die and leave you stranded.